 With an average of 100 inmates per case manager, things can get complicated fast.
 Intrepid's team integrates and coordinates with all of the items listed above.
 We are the outside entity that will assist you in all of the matters that apply to your situation so that we can expedite results in any category.

 A Parole hearing is one of the most important events within the DPSCS System to determine your future.
 Building a case file for you allows the parole board to actually understand who you are, your plans for the future, and changes you have made.
 This gives you an identity; not just a number.
 Creating a customized profile, delivering and meeting with the Office of Parole and Probation prior to your actual hearing, and making all necessary documents available creates the best opportunity for early release.
-We are the people that build your case for a successful outcome.
+We are the people that help you obtain what is lawfully yours within the legal system.